sree2798/SQL/README.md

 # SQL
-SQL Practice problems from various platforms
+This repository contains my SQL exposure and my hands-on with SQL problems from various platforms